darktable-org/darktable/src/external/LuaAutoC/README.md

   They work the same way as structs.
 All the luaA_struct functions should be fine to use on them.
 Like in C though, accessing them "incorrectly" in Lua will result in the raw data being interpreted differently.
 Lua AutoC doesn't do any clever checking for you.

-* How do enums work?

-  Enums work like any other type and the best way to deal with them is to write an explicit conversion function.
-There is no real way to know what storage type compilers will pick for an enum, it could be a unsigned char, signed int, long or anything else.
-If though, you are sure what storage type the compiler is using for a particular enum, it might be easier to just use that as the registered type and get a conversion for free.

 * Does this work on Linux/Mac/Windows?